yongsinp/EmergenCease/README.md

 This project builds a pipeline to generate multilingual emergency alerts using FCC Wireless Emergency Alert Templates in 14 languages.
-It classifies the emergency type, extracts key information, and fills out multilingual templates in the Common Alerting Protocol format.
+It classifies the emergency type, extracts key information, and fills out multilingual templates in the Common Alerting Protocol (CAP) format.
 The goal is to improve alert accessibility for non-native speakers.

 ## Getting Started